Breadstick-Innovations/M4-Breadstick/README.md

 The M4-Breadstick is an adaptation of Adafruit's ItsyBitsy M4 Express; details about their board can be found below.

 ### Design Goal
-Adapt a modern development board to a form factor which better compliments breadboard prototyping by reducing the number, length, and overlapping of jumper-wires.
+Adapt a modern development board to a form factor which better compliments breadboard prototyping by reducing the number, length, and crossing of jumper-wires.

 <a href="Examples/7.
 Many Buttons/"><img src="Examples/7.
 Many Buttons/IMG_8316.JPG?raw=true" width="500px"><br/>
 <a href="Examples/3.
 Potentiometer/"><img src="Examples/3.
 Potentiometer/Pots A1 A20.JPG?raw=true" width="500px"><br/>